microsoft/vscode-ai-toolkit/remote-finetuning.md

 ## Advanced usage
 ### Configuring Secrets for fine-tuning in Azure Container Apps
-Azure Container App Secrets offer a secure way to store and manage sensitive data within Azure Container Apps.
-This feature fulfills the need for a secure environment to handle sensitive data such as HuggingFace tokens and Weights & Biases API keys.
-If you need to set these values, AI Toolkit provides a command palette to input the secrets into the provisioned Azure container app job (as stored in `./finetuning.config.json`).
-These secrets are then set as **environment variables** in all the containers.
+Azure Container App Secrets provide a secure way to store and manage sensitive data within Azure Container Apps, like HuggingFace tokens and Weights & Biases API keys.
+Using AI toolkit's command palette, you can input the secrets into the provisioned Azure container app job(as stored in `./finetuning.config.json`).
+These secrets are then set as **environment variables** in all containers.

 #### Steps:
 1. In the Command Palette, type and select `AI Toolkit: Add Azure Container Apps Job secret for fine-tuning`